eciggaar/banking-chatbot-lab/README.md

 ## Step 1: Import the banking demo bot into your own cloud environment

+1. First you need to login to IBM Cloud.
+For this ctrl-click [Login to IBM Cloud](https://console.bluemix.net/login) to open the login page in a separate tab.
+Then, login using the userid and password provided to your team.

-1. Click the `Get this bot` link below to get the banking demo bot into your own cloud environment.
+2. Next, ctrl-click the `Get this bot` link below to get the banking demo bot into your own cloud environment.
+This will open the deployment page in a separate tab.

   <a href="https://console.bluemix.net/devops/setup/deploy?repository=https%3A//github.com/IBM/chatbot-deployer&chatbotName=Demo%20Banking%20Bot&chatbotWorkspaceURL=https://ibm.box.com/shared/static/rj2r8gf8vjdhc1o5x7rkynnsv1csjgry.json"><img src="https://github.com/eciggaar/banking-chatbot-lab/blob/master/readmeimages/get-this-bot.png?raw=true" width="225"></a>

-2. When prompted, login to IBM Cloud.
-Next, click **Create** to actually start the creation.
+3. Then, click **Create** to actually start the creation.

   ![Create pipeline][1]

-3. To open the Conversation Tooling environment, click the conversation tile.
+4. To open the Conversation Tooling environment, click the conversation tile.

   ![Open Conversation tile][2]

-4. You should now see your dashboard with a conversation service called `Bot Asset Exchange Workspaces`.
+5. You should now see your dashboard with a conversation service called `Bot Asset Exchange Workspaces`.
+It might take a little while to get fully instantiated so refresh the page a couple of times if it does not show.

   ![Select service][5]

-5. Click this service and then click **Launch tool**.
+6. Click this service and then click **Launch tool**.
+Finally, click the **Login with IBM ID** button to go to the chatbot construction area.

   ![Launch tool][3]

-6. In the available workspaces, select the **Banking Demo Bot** to start working with your bot.
+7. In the available workspaces, select the **Banking Demo Bot** to start working with your bot.

   ![Select workspace][4]